opendocsg/slw-judgments-backfill/2010_SGHC_172/report.md

  [emphasis added]

-10     It has been suggested that an order for the division of matrimonial assets is a “one-off order” and as such, does not allow for variation: Leong Wai Kum, _Principles of Family Law in Singapore_ (Singapore: Butterworths Asia, 1997) at p 910, approved in _Lee Kok Yong v Lee Guek Hua (alias Li Yuehua)_ [2007] SGHC 26 at [16].
-Nonetheless, the court can vary such an order if it is appropriate to do so, such as where the court order is unworkable or did not provide for a particular situation or contingency which has arisen subsequent to the order: _Nalini d/o Ramachandran v Saseedaran Nair s/o Krishnan_ [2010] SGHC 98 at [13].
+10     It has been suggested that an order for the division of matrimonial assets is a “one-off order” and as such, does not allow for variation: Leong Wai Kum, _Principles of Family Law in Singapore_ (Singapore: Butterworths Asia, 1997) at p 910, approved in _Lee Kok Yong v Lee Guek Hua (alias Li Yuehua)_ <span class="citation">[2007] SGHC 26</span> at [16].
+Nonetheless, the court can vary such an order if it is appropriate to do so, such as where the court order is unworkable or did not provide for a particular situation or contingency which has arisen subsequent to the order: _Nalini d/o Ramachandran v Saseedaran Nair s/o Krishnan_ <span class="citation">[2010] SGHC 98</span> at [13].

 11     The express wording of s 112(4) of the Women’s Charter ([9] above), in particular the operative phrase “ _at any time it thinks fit_ ”, appears to suggest that the power it confers on the court to vary or revoke any previous order cannot be extinguished by the mere lapse of time.
 Whether this suggestion is correct, however, would depend on further consideration of the provisions of the Act